 Glenn Matchett is a comic writer and editor.
 He’s worked in the industry for 6 years but grew up reading comics.
 He’s had work published with Outre Press, Alterna Comics and Nemesis Studios.
-He’s currently battling against a crippling fear of failure on some comic pitches he really should have sent by now.
-He’s also hoping those cookies he sent as bribes to get into the DC writers workshop survive being in the post…
+He’s currently puzzled why he’s credited as posing a Nightwing preview on this very site that he didn’t post…

 Ray Goldfield is a fan of comic books for going on 25 years, starting with the death of Superman.
 He is a writer and editor and has released his first novel.
 Ray also does a weekly roundup of DC comic reviews for website Geekdad and they’re brilliantly entertaining.
-He recently got approved for a pro pass at NYCC and will be on hand to ask when they’re bringing back the Young Justice comic back at every panel, especially the non DC ones.
+Once, Ray fought off an entire alien invasion so he could get his comics on time on New Comic Day.
+His next challenge is beating Brock Lesnar for the last copy of Detective comics, pity poor Brock.

 We also do a podcast together with longtime buddy, Brandon James on iTunes with Rabbitt Stew or at the link here!
 Don’t ask, I didn’t pick the name.
 If you’d like to hear what me and Ray sound like, give it a listen!

 Glenn: Welcome new readers and old to the most complex by the numbers in history!
 Get your calculators ready as we delve into comics sales from April to see how things did with the launch of Secret Empire and DC mega crossover ‘The Button’.
 We love our readers on By The Numbers, readers such as Cullen Bunn perhaps

 ‘According to my timeline, it’s the time of month when people without a clue post snarkily about comic book sales.’-Cullen Bunn via Twitter